 In order to improve ventilation and air-exchange:

 - the backdoor is propped open throughout the day

 - consulting room doors are required to be left open between and after consultations

-Our aim is to maintain CO2 levels under 800 ppm - an indication of good air circulation.
+- we monitor CO2 levels in the waiting room, and in our consulting rooms: our aim is to maintain CO2 levels under 800 ppm - an indication of good air circulation.

 Cleaning & Disinfecting

 Surfaces in consulting rooms are cleaned and disinfected regularly.

 Healthcare workers are likely to be exposed to, acquire and transmit vaccine-preventable diseases such as COVID-19, influenza, measles, rubella and pertussis.

 Our clinic's healthcare staff are triaged into Risk Category C: <Healthcare workers whose roles do not require them to have direct physical contact with patients, clients, deceased persons or body parts, blood, body substances, infectious material or surfaces or equipment that might contain these.>

 There are no vaccination mandates or requirements in place for our clinical or administration staff.